Skip to main content

 Checklist (What is the Form I-929 checklist?)

-- Ensure that all pages belong to the current edition of Form I-929.
+• Ensure that every page is from the latest edition of Form I-929.

 Sources for this section